Stay Away from This Fungus If You Want to Live

 A Growing Threat to Human Health

 A mutation has made our bodies a viable target, turning us into hosts where these fungi can thrive.
-That’s terrible news because once it gets a foothold, this fungus overwhelms our natural defenses, attacks our internal organs, and is fatal 30 to 60 percent of the time—a real killer for which there are neither medications nor treatments that can effectively combat it.
+That’s terrible news because once it gets a foothold, this fungus overwhelms our natural defenses, attacks our internal organs, and is fatal 30 to 60 percent of the time—a truly dangerous killer.
+As of the date this was written, some anti-fungal medications can bring it under control, but in some patients, it sometimes cannot be fully eradicated.
+Worse, pan-resistant strains of C. auris are on the rise.
+These strains do not respond to the individual antifungals, and research is ongoing to see if they will respond to anti-viral combinations and other medications.
+The bottom line is that prevention procedures must be strictly followed.

 The Bigger Picture: What Comes Next?